emhash/Pass-Tester/README.md

 # Pass-Tester

-Enjoy Your time killing.
+You can just check it .Sorry to say It has stoped working from 2022

-# ** USED NEW PASSWORD LIST 2022 BUT THE TOOL WON'T CRACK PASSWORD.🙃 **
+# ** USED NEW PASSWORD LIST 2022.
+BUT !
+TOOL IS NOW UNABLED . **

 Type some specific commands to run this tool or git in kali Linux or termux(for android)

 # USE THESE COMMANDS FOR RUN TOOL SUCESSFULLY -->>
 - apt update -y
 - apt upgrade -y